dmhenaopa/holbertonschool-higher_level_programming/0x09-python-everything_is_object/README.md

+## :pencil2: Python - Everything is object
+This project

+### Requirements:
+All commands were tested on Ubuntu 14.04 LTS.
+Although the commands might work well on other distributions, versions or operative systems.
+The Python linter was PEP8, and the version of Python was Python 3.4.3.

+### Usage:
+Verify that the files have execution permissions before being used! **If not, use the following command:**

+    chmod u+x name_of_file ###To make the file executable

+For the shell and Python scripts, the way to execute them is by putting a period and a slash before the command name.
+As follows:

+    ./name_of_file ###To execute the file

+For the C file, we need to use the compiler GCC:

+    gcc -Wall -Werror -Wextra -pedantic all_the_c_files.c -o output_name

+### Executable files and text files:

-Short description of each file:
-+ 0-answer.txt: What function would you use to print the type of an object?
+Here a short description of each script:+ 0-answer.txt: What function would you use to print the type of an object?
 + 1-answer.txt: How do you get the variable identifier (which is the memory address in the CPython implementation)?
 + 2-answer.txt: Do a and b point to the same object? a = 89, b = 100
 + 3-answer.txt: Do a and b point to the same object? a = 89, b = 89